-Top 10 CRAZIEST Prison Escape Artists Of ALL TIME
+Top 10 Craziest PRISON ESCAPES Of ALL TIME

 Prison's are designed with the sole intent of keeping criminals behind bars, but sometimes the criminal is a bit more crafty than the institution housing them.
 Attempting a prison break is dangerous and could cost one their own life, but for this list of prisoners, that risk was worth taking on multiple occasions.